How To Build A Clay Pot Candle Heater & Do They Really Work?

 Now, nearly all candle-powered heaters share a few things in common.

-A heater body is formed with a set of nesting clay pots, often separated by and attached to a central steel bolt.
+A heater body is formed with nesting clay pots, often separated by and attached to a central steel bolt.

 The bolt has additional steel washers in the spaces between pots to form a basic heat exchanger.